Malvarosa (film)

-Malvarosa is a 1958 Filipino family drama film directed by Dr. Gregorio Fernandez and written by Clodualdo del Mundo and Consuelo P. Osorio for LVN Pictures.
-It is based on a comics serial of the same name written by Clodualdo del Mundo in Espesyal Komiks and tells the story of a poverty-stricken nuclear family living in the nearby railroad tracks who carry their own burdens that needed to resolved.
+Malvarosa is a 1958 Filipino family melodrama film directed by Dr. Gregorio Fernandez from a screenplay by Consuelo P. Osorio, based on a comic serial of the same name (serialized via Espesyal Komiks) written by Clodualdo del Mundo Sr. The film tells the story of a poverty-stricken nuclear family living on the nearby railroad tracks whose members carry their burdens that need to be resolved.
+It stars Charito Solis, Vic Silayan, Carlos Padilla Jr., Vic Diaz, Rey Ruiz, and Eddie Rodriguez as the children of Rebecca del Rio's character, Sinforosa, and Leroy Salvador as Candido, Rosa's fiancé.

-The film stars Charito Solis, Vic Silayan, Carlos Padilla Jr., Vic Diaz, Rey Ruiz, and Eddie Rodriguez as the children of Sinforosa (Rebecca del Rio) and Leroy Salvador as Rosa's fiancé.
+Produced and released by LVN Pictures, the film was theatrically released on May 19, 1958.
+In 2019, the film was digitally scanned and restored by ABS-CBN Film Restoration.

 Plot

-Rosa, a beautiful young woman, lives in the slums situated at the nearby railroad tracks with her mother and five older brothers.
+Rosa, a beautiful young woman, lives in the slums at the nearby railroad tracks with her mother and five older brothers.
 By the time her alcoholic father died in a train accident, her mother Sinforosa felt guilt and depression as she became widowed.
-A few years later, she is going to marry his fiancé Candido but she has to deal the problems first that their family faced in spite of poverty especially Rosa's brothers who also carry their own burdens in which made Rosa stressed to have a solution as well as their confrontations.
+A few years later, she is going to marry his fiancé Candido but she has to deal with the problems first that their family faces despite poverty, especially Rosa's brothers who also carry their burdens which makes Rosa stressed to have a solution as well as their confrontations.
 It would also tell the lives of Melanio, the eldest and an obnoxious womanizer; followed by Alberto, a man with a mean reputation to his family; Leonides, a violent man who became notorious for his crimes throughout the neighborhood; Vedasto, a scheming man whom he persuaded his sister to work with a wealthy man; and lastly, Avelino, a patient and responsible man whom he trusts his sister to eliminate their family's burden.
-Rosa would also witness some of the misfortunes happened in their family.
+Rosa also witnessed some of the misfortunes that happened in their family.